mycc-russ/mycc-russ/README.md

 This is what a completed, presentable project looks like once you're ready to feature it here.

-**AI-901 Study Resource Site**
+**Russ' Portal**
-A self-contained study site built for the Microsoft AI-901 certification exam — covering all exam domains with a structured guide, a quick reference card, and interactive practice challenges.
+A self-contained study site built for your classes with me.
+It covers all exam domains with a structured guide, a quick reference card, and interactive practice challenges.

 **[View the live site →](https://ai-901.vercel.app/)**